 Graham can often be found hiking, rock climbing, canoeing, ski touring, or enjoying the peace and quiet of the outdoors.

-Kim, and her partner Todd, live half a mile away from the lodge in their own small house and arrived in the valley the same year as Kristin and Julius.
-She is a Red Seal chef and has a long history in catering.
+Kim, and her partner Todd, live half a mile away from the lodge in their own small house.
+Kim is a Red Seal chef and has a long history in catering.

 Mel was born in the Philippines but has lived in the area for more than 20 years.
 She says that the mountains, lake and wildlife mean it is a place she never wants to leave.
 One of the hardest-working people we know, Mel has worked with us for many years and is our head housekeeper.

 Cheryl grew up in the local community and has lived here all her life.
 She is a true local with a sparkling smile and salty sense of humour.
-She works with Mel and Rachel making sure the cabins and the lodge are always clean and tidy for our guests.
+She works with Mel to make sure the cabins and the lodge are always clean and tidy for our guests.
 Cheryl is also passionate about green energy and is the local dealer for a renewable energy company.
 She has supplied many in the community with their solar panels.